Kilkenny Design Workshops: History

 Retail was seen as an opportunity from the early days of KDW and the KDW shop was used to sell prototypes, promote design and provide manufacturers with a working example of the business opportunities around well designed and promoted Irish products.
 Links were forged with buyers from American and UK retailers.
 KDW opened a shop in Ghiradelli Square in San Francisco and participated in in-store promotions in Altman's in New York, Heal's in London and Neiman Marcus in Dallas.

 Design advocacy included seminars and exhibitions, the education of the designers in the workshops led to the potential for good design to spread out of the Kilkenny Graduate Programmes which refined the skills of young designers.
-Many of those who partook in programmes ran by KDW went on to establish their own creative enterprises or teach in design departments at second and third level in Ireland.
+Many of those who partook in programmes run by KDW went on to establish their own creative enterprises or teach in design departments at second and third level in Ireland.
 KDW also had participation in and representation on international design organisations including the World Crafts Council, the International Centre for Settlement of Investment Disputes (ICSID) and the International Council of Design (Ico-D), formerly known as International Council of Graphic Design Associations (ICOGRADA).
 Later KDW itself became an inspiration and a model for design development in other countries, its legacy spread to several countries around the world interested in building up design for industry and using KDW’s example as a template for establishing this approach in their own country.

 Although Kilkenny Design Workshops ceased operation in 1988 their output had transformed the visual culture of Ireland.
 KDW demonstrated the importance of design for efficient manufacturing processes and well designed marketing material to communicate the quality of products, it also endorsed the creation of beautiful products that could be both functional and visually appealing.